 - 1. Chock the front wheels to secure the vehicle. - 2.
-Connect the vehicle to the tow truck using an endless loop through the front control arms or rear axle. - 3.
+Connect the vehicle to the tow truck using an endless loop through the front control arms or rear trailer hitch. - 3.
 Lift the rear wheels using skates, a dolly, or a tow truck wheel lift.

-4. With the rear wheels off the ground, position the vehicle for loading onto the tow truck bed.
+4. With the rear wheels off the ground, position the vehicle to be loaded onto the tow truck bed.